-RVT ridership is heavily influenced by local unemployment levels and the price of gasoline representing the cost of the most likely alternative travel performance on a more detailed basis by comparing a variety of indicators across individual routes.
+RVT ridership is heavily influenced by local unemployment levels and the price of gasoline representing the cost of the most likely alternative travel performance on these routes changes over time.
+Therefore, it is helpful to monitor RVT's system performance on a more detailed basis by comparing a variety of indicators across individual routes.
 All RVT transit vehicles have electronic validating fareboxes which record passengers as the board and pay fares thus assisting RVT in providing more detailed analysis of performance of each route.